Skip to main content

 • You want frequent rest stops, walks, and hydration breaks

-• Total trip is under 2,000 miles (ground often beats air on price)
+• The total trip is under 2,000 miles, where ground often beats air on price

-• You want a single handler the entire journey (vs airline cargo’s multiple handoffs)
+• You want a single handler for the entire journey, versus airline cargo's multiple handoffs

 Air cargo wins when:

-• Total distance is 2,500+ miles (ground gets exhausting for the pet)
+• The total distance is 2,500+ miles, where ground gets exhausting for the pet

-• Time-sensitive (military PCS, job start, etc.) — air cuts 4–7 days off ground
+• The move is time-sensitive (a military PCS, a job start), since air cuts 4–7 days off ground

-• Pet is healthy, calm, and not brachycephalic
+• The pet is healthy, calm, and not brachycephalic

-• Crossing the Pacific (Hawaii) or to Europe/Australia — only viable option
+• You are crossing the Pacific (Hawaii) or heading to Europe or Australia, where air is the only viable option

 How to get the lowest long-distance pet transport cost

 • Book 14+ days ahead.
-Last-minute bookings always pay rush premium.
+Last-minute bookings always pay a rush premium.

 • Use a marketplace.
-CitizenShipper and uShip let multiple operators bid — you typically save 20–40% vs direct quotes.
+CitizenShipper and uShip let multiple operators bid, and you typically save 20–40% versus direct quotes.

 • Choose shared transport over private.
-Cuts cost ~40% if you’re not in a hurry.
-Trip takes 1–3 extra days.
+It cuts cost roughly 40% if you are not in a hurry, though the trip takes 1–3 extra days.

-• Be flexible on pickup/dropoff windows.
-A 3-day pickup window unlocks shared-route discounts.
+• Be flexible on pickup and dropoff windows.
+A 3-day window unlocks shared-route discounts.

 • Skip the door-to-door upgrade.
 If you can meet the driver at a designated lot, you save $100–$300.